-The "Road Frontage" layer is the total distance (in feet) that each parcel has with direct access to Main Street.
+The "Road Frontage" map represents the total distance (in feet) that each parcel fronts onto to Main Street, this road facing measurement is typically referred to as a property's frontage.

 A longer road frontage means more potential exposure to travelers through the Bend, and expanded future commercial opportunities.